 s: course is offered in spring semester

 [ ]: course is not offered in current academic year

 The curriculum for each semester, available on the Web, provides information about the time and place of classes as well as their final examination group numbers.
 Course enrollment limits and priorities for admission to courses are set by departments; this information is also included in the curriculum from which courses are selected.

 Courses listed in the catalogue, as well as the curriculum, are subject to withdrawal at the discretion of the College administration.
 Departments reserve the right to limit enrollment in any course and to establish priorities for courses that might be over-enrolled.

-Faculty on leave are listed at the end the Faculty Directory.
+Faculty on leave are listed at the end of the faculty list in this catalogue.

 Catalogue descriptions of courses that fulfill distribution area requirements include a bold-faced capital letter following the number of credit hours: